 Once added to a cup with hot near-boiling water it then opens up and blooms just like a flower opening in spring to bask in the sun’s warm rays.
-In this case, it’s the impression of a blossoming bouquet of chrysanthemum flower and amaraz flowers raised above which you’ll witness appearing in your glass tea pot.
+In this case, it’s the impression of a blossoming bouquet of chrysanthemum flowers and amaraz flowers raised above which you’ll witness appearing in your glass teapot.

-Partnering the elegant display is the Spring Scenery Glass Artisan Flowering Tea’s captivating aroma and the calming flavour of flowery green tea.
-Along with helping you to relax and enjoy a sense of luxury during the day, this Tea contains antioxidants which help to burn fat, lower cholesterol and help the body and mind to rejuvenate.
+Partnering with the elegant display is the Spring Scenery Glass Artisan Flowering Tea’s captivating aroma and the calming flavor of flowery green tea.
+Along with helping you to relax and enjoy a sense of luxury during the day.

 THE WATER TEMPERATURE